What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 What causes codependency?

 Codependency is a learned behavior whose roots can usually be traced to unmet physical and emotional needs in childhood as well as early life experiences.
-It primarily stems from:
+Here is what causes codependency to take in relationships:

 • Parenting styles: Both overprotective and underprotective parenting can cause children to develop insecure attachments and signs of codependency.
 Overprotected children seek constant validation.
 They also never learn to make decisions or manage their emotions.
 All are traits of a codependent personality.
 Underprotected children tend to feel unsafe, unloved, and vulnerable due to the lack of a parental security net and emotional support.
 This leads them to develop codependency issues like fearing being alone or rejected, appeasing people who abuse them, or feeling uncomfortable confronting others